shikha1108/notes/technicalTerms.md

 Cloud Infrasturcture, Operating Infrasturcture(macos, linux, windows), Networking Infrasturcture, Software Infrasturcture

 ### shadowing
-When we create a variable as a global and then we assign aanother value for this variable then it is also known as shadowing. the inner variable shadowa the outer variable.
+When we create a variable as a global and then we assign aanother value for this variable then it is also known as shadowing.
+The inner variable shadows the outer variable.
 ```java
 # Outer scope variable
 x = 10